JeffBelgum/configclasses/docs/api.rst

 .. module:: configclasses

-The API documentation covers the full public api for the libary including examples for more complicated features.
-The configclass decorator is described followed by pluggable sources of configuration values, and finally convenience enums and data type conversion runctionality.
+The API documentation covers the full public api for the library including examples for more complicated features.
+The configclass decorator is described followed by pluggable sources of configuration values, and finally convenience enums and data type conversion functionality.

 Configclass
 -----------